tabcat/dynamic-content/ARTICLE.md

 - IPNS to point to the latest version of a replica

 ---
-> Titling this article 'Replication on IPFS' might have been more accurate, but 'Hosting Dynamic Content on IPFS' sounded way better.
+> Titling this article 'Replication on IPFS' might have been more accurate, but 'Hosting Dynamic Content on IPFS' sounded waaay better.
 ---

 ## Use-case: Edge-computed Applications